RI-SE/smirk/docs/System Requirements Specification.md

 Actuators:
 - Brakes (provided by ESI Pro-SiVIC, not elaborated further).

-The figure below illustrates detection of a pedestrian on collision course, i.e., automativ emergency braking shall be commenced.
+The figure below illustrates detection of a pedestrian on a collision course, i.e., automatic emergency braking shall be commenced.

 ![pedestrian_detection](/docs/figures/pedestrian_detection.png) <a name="pedestrian_detection"></a>

 ## 2.3 External Interface Requirements ##
-SMIRK and ESI Pro-SiVIC has two types of communication.
-First, SMIRK communicates over TCP using the ESI Pro-SiVIC Python API.
-Second, DDS communication is used to transfer data during simulations.
+SMIRK and ESI Pro-SiVIC communicate through two different python APIs provided by ESI, the Pro-SiVIC TCP remote controls API, and the Pro-SiVIC DDS API.
 OMG Data Distribution Service (DDS) is a middleware protocol and API standard for data-centric connectivity from the Object Management Group.
 In summary,

 - All dynamic Pro-SiVIC setup is communicated as Pro-SiVIC commands  over TCP.
 - Scenarios are started over TCP.